adammurdoch/docmatic/README.md

 What is it?
 ===========
-A JVM based toolkit for generating documentation.
+Docmatic is a JVM based toolkit for generating documentation.

 Why?
 ----